atrull/encrypted_blockdevice_cookbook/README.md

 * `discard` Provides a one-time use block device with a randomly-generated key kept in RAM.
 Data will not be recoverable after reboot or cryptdisks shutdown/restart.

-* `encrypted_databag` Stores the key for the block device in an encrypted databag on the chef server.
+* `vault` Stores the key for the block device in a vault-encrypted databag on the chef server.
 When the cookbook/chef runs after reboot, the block device will be decrypted and mounted.

 * `databag` Stores the key for the block device in a normal databag on the chef server.
 When the cookbook/chef runs after reboot, the block device will be decrypted and mounted.